l0ll098/CryProjSchema/README.md

    > Yes.
 [Read more in this section](#generate-schema-by-yourself)
  * Can I use this project to generate schemas for a custom version of CRYENGINE?
    > Yes.
 [Check this out](#generate-schema-for-custom-cryengine-version)
+ * Why using the *.all* version it gives some errors?
+   > It could be that you are using, for example, a CVAR that in the engine version you are using was defined but that has been removed with a following update.
+To overcome this issue, use the appropriate schema

 # Generate schema by yourself
 To generate a JSON schema you will need to follow these steps: